sujinleeme/my-python-journey/README.md

 I have been self-taught pythonist who started with zero-based programming since one of the hottest days of summer, 2014.
 This is a python learning respository to keep my assignments and exercises as well as enhance programming knowledges and skills.

 #### Favorites
-- Talking Python 3 & Django
+- Talking with Python 3 & Django
 - Lovely Community consists of super coaches & women developers : [Django Girls Seoul](https://djangogirls.org/seoul/)
-- Solving Algorithm problems from Hackerrank : [Follow me](https://www.hackerrank.com/sujinlee)
+- Solving Algorithm problems in Hackerrank : [Follow me](https://www.hackerrank.com/sujinlee)

 ### Online Courses
 ##### Completed | [Certificates](https://www.linkedin.com/in/leesujin)